security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

     To see hashes cracked in real time, in another terminal shell, type the command: `tail -f LinkedIn_cracked.txt`.
 Type `control+c` to exit the `tail` command.

-    {% include lab_question.html question='How many passwords were you able to recover using this command?' %}
+    {% include lab_question.html question='How many passwords were you able to recover using the Hashcat command above?' %}